Missing Titanic shipwreck sub faces race against time

-Seven hours without contact and crew members aboard.
+A day without contact and crew members aboard.
 Missing Titanic shipwreck sub faces race against time

-Subermersible used to explore the Titanic shipwreck has not been heard from for seven hours
+Submersible used to explore the Titanic shipwreck has not been heard from since one hour and 45 minutes into its dive, which began on Sunday morning

-Petty Officer Lourdes Putnam of the US Coast Guard told The New York Times that they were searching for the submersible in the North Atlantic Ocean.
+In a press conference on Monday afternoon, Rear Admiral John Mauger, commander of the First US Coast Guard District, confirmed there was a search and rescue operation underway for the submersible in the North Atlantic Ocean.

+“We are doing everything that we can do to make sure that we can locate and rescue those on board,” Mr Mauger said.

 The submersible, owned by OceanGate Expeditions, takes paying tourists to tour the Titanic shipwreck, among other deep-sea expeditions.

-Though it is unclear how many people were aboard the submersible, which can fit up to five people, OceanGate told CBS News that crew members were on the watercraft.

-“Our entire focus is on the crewmembers in the submersible and their families,” OceanGate said to CBS News.
-They did not include whether or not paying customers were aboard or where exactly it went missing.

-A search and rescue effort is underway to locate and find the submersible as well as any people on the watercraft.
+A search and rescue effort is underway to locate and find the submersible and the people aboard.

-Here’s everything we know so far about the missing submersible.
+Here’s everything we know so far.

 What happened?

-A submersible is a watercraft designed to operate underwater that may be different from a submarine.

-Petty Officer Lourdes Putnam of the US Coast Guard in Boston confirmed to The New York Times that they were searching for the watercraft, which is owned by OceanGate Expeditions.

-OceanGate deploys submersibles and crew for deep-sea expeditions.
-The company offers individuals the opportunity to explore the Titanic shipwreck for $250,000 on a five-person submersible.
+The submersible is operated by OceanGate Expeditions which deploys submersibles and crew for deep-sea expeditions.
+The company offers individuals the opportunity to explore the Titanic shipwreck for $250,000 each.

-The company had recently deployed an expedition to the Titanic shipwreck, according to their Twitter page.
+The company had recently deployed an expedition to the Titanic shipwreck, according to its Twitter page.

-However, the submersible seems to have lost connection at some point in the voyage, prompting concerns.

-According to SkyNews, the submersible has not been heard from for over seven hours as of Monday morning.
+On Sunday (18 June), the submersible began its excursion with the research vessel the Polar Prince.
+But just one hour and 45 minutes into its launch, the two vessels lost connection.

-The US Coast Guard launched a search and rescue mission on Monday (19 June).
+The US Coast Guard was notified of the missing watercraft and its five people on board on Sunday.
+Shortly after, they launched a search and rescue mission which continued on Monday.

+“The @USCG is searching for a 21-foot submersible from the Canadian research vessel Polar Prince,” the Coast Guard tweeted on Monday.

+Several other authorities including the Canadian Coast Guard and Canadian Armed Forces provided resources to the US Coast Guard in the search for the missing watercraft.

-“Our entire focus is on the crewmembers in the submersible and their families,” OceanGate told CBS News.
+In a statement provided to CBS News, OceanGate said: “Our entire focus is on the crewmembers in the submersible and their families.”

-They added that they are “deeply thankful for the extensive assistance we have received from several government agencies and deep sea companies in our efforts to establish contact with the submersible.”
+OceanGate added that they are “deeply thankful for the extensive assistance we have received from several government agencies and deep sea companies in our efforts to establish contact with the submersible.”

-The Independent has reached out to OceanGate Expeditions and the US Coast Guard for comment.
+The Independent has reached out to OceanGate Expeditions for comment.

 Where did it go missing?

-As of Monday morning, it is unclear where exactly the submersible may have lost communication, but it is somewhere around the Titanic shipwreck where the sub was exploring.
+It is unclear where exactly the submersible went missing but the Coast Guard said it was searching 900 miles east of Cape Code, Massachusettes.

-The Titanic shipwreck sits at approximately 12,500 feet at the bottom of the Atlantic Ocean.
+It is somewhere near the Titanic shipwreck which sits approximately 12,500 feet at the bottom of the Atlantic Ocean.
 It is about 380 nautical miles south of Newfoundland, Canada and 1,240 nautical miles east of New York City.

 Who was on board?

-OceanGate did not confirm how many people were on board but its website says its submersibles can fit up to five people.
+Larry Daley, a St John’s-based diver who made the trip to the Titanic 20 years ago, told CBC News he knows one of the people on the expedition, French diver Paul-Henri Nargeolet.

+Mr Nargolet spent 25 years in the French navy and worked with Mr Daley on his first Titanic dive.

-The company offers excursions to shipwrecks and other deep-sea voyages for paying customers.
+OceanGate offers excursions to shipwrecks and other deep-sea voyages for paying customers.
 Those who want to see the Titanic shipwreck can pay up to $250,000, according to its website.

 In recent years, trips to view the Titanic shipwreck have become increasingly popular.